Think Twice Before Visiting These Dangerous South American Destinations

 Advertisement

 These paramilitary groups are plentiful and strong in numbers.
-The Gaitanista Self-Defense Forces of Colombia has membership numbers estimated to be as high as 7,000, while the National Liberation Army, a far-left Marxist guerrilla organization, is 3,000 strong.
+According Colombia Reports, to The Gaitanista Self-Defense Forces of Colombia has an estimated 7,000 members, while the National Liberation Army, a far-left Marxist guerrilla organization, is 3,000 strong.
 The latter also happens to be the largest drug cartel in the country.
-That's just the tip of the iceberg.
-Villagers living in these red zones live in fear of being targeted by guerilla groups if they support the wrong outfit.
-If that's how locals feel, imagine walking into that situation as a foreign national and think better of it.
+Villagers in these red zones live in fear of being targeted by guerilla groups if they support the wrong outfit.
+These red zones change depending on where conflict is taking place, but are typically concentrated around the borders with Venezuela, Panama, and Ecuador.

 The Death Road in Bolivia